 The major vertical element, visible when one enters the site, is the south art glass window.
 This central element images the earthly Mother of God accompanied by angels, ascending to her place in heaven as the woman clothed in the sun.
 As a beacon to those who enter and an image of the church’s patroness, this window clearly identifies the church without overshadowing the liturgical environment within the building.
 The design for the window was deeply inspired by Bonaventure, wherein the circle is a potent image of the movement from and return back.
 All of creation is called back to the creator in this vision of the cosmos returning to the divine mystery that made it.
 The cosmic dimension of creation and redemption are brought together in this window and include Hubble-inspired images of a multitude of galaxies.
+The swirling rising movement in this window presents the energy and animation that the role of Mary is in the Christ event.
+There is also a dynamism between her and all humanity.

 The praises of Saint Francis from the Canticle of Creation which begin to form in the Marian window are echoed in the other commissioned windows throughout the church.
 Images of Sister Death, Fire, Brother Wind, Water, Sun, Stars, and Mother Earth surround the community in the smaller windows throughout the worship space.
 The Greccio reredos glass envisions the humility of Christ and the cosmic significance of his incarnation as a dimensional-warping of the universe seen from the hills outside of Bethlehem.